mhbashari/Install-Python3.4-on-Ubuntu-16.04/README.md

 # Install Python3.4 on Ubuntu-16.04
 The last version of python is bundled with ubuntu 16.04.
 But at this time there are some famous packages incompatible with version 3.5.
-There is no guaranty but By Following this instruction you almost certainly  can build and use the python version 3.4 on ubuntu16.04.Before start I give my thanks to [http://tecadmin.net/](http://bit.ly/py34biu1604) for its great step by step guide but I do some edition on it.
+There is no guaranty but By Following this instruction you almost certainly  can build and use the python version 3.4 on ubuntu16.04.Before start I give my thanks to [tecadmin.net/](http://bit.ly/py34biu1604) for its great step by step guide, but I do some edition on it.
 So let to do:

 ## Install Required Packages
 * Install some packages from launchpad: